lightning/bolts/02-peer-protocol.md

 The `feerate_per_kw` is generally only of concern to the sender (who pays the fees), but there is also the fee rate paid by HTLC transactions; thus, unreasonably large fee rates can also penalize the recipient.

 Separating the `htlc_basepoint` from the `payment_basepoint` improves security: a node needs the secret associated with the `htlc_basepoint` to produce HTLC signatures for the protocol, but the secret for the `payment_basepoint` can be in cold storage.

+The requirement that `channel_reserve_satoshis` is not considered dust according to `dust_limit_satoshis` eliminates cases where all outputs would be eliminated as dust.

 #### Future